 - Taste: Evolves into full-bodied, often soy sauce or caramel-like, with dried fruit and malted tones

-Aged sake pairs well with grilled or umami-rich dishes, resembling a fine port or sherry.
+Aged sake pairs well with grilled or umami-rich dishes and resembles a fine port or sherry.

 Taste Components and Chemical Elements